4 Ingredient Artisan Bread Dough

 Yes, I know they’re not all the same measurement amounts (going from cups to tablespoons to teaspoons), but once you understand the logic behind the recipe, it will be easy to remember.

-- Bread flour or all purpose flour will both work.
+- Bread flour or all-purpose flour will both work, but bread flour will give you a better texture.

 - Yeast – dry active yeast or instant yeast will work for this recipe.
 I use Platinum superior baking yeast because it always gives me better risen baked goods.